zig-republic/zig-republic/dagobah-charter.rst

     Responsible for maintaining the raid schedule, raiding records, and assigning Bievers.

 Officer in Charge of Territory Battles: Pone
-    Responsible for the overall Territory Battle strategy, platoon orders, and assigning CM, Platoon, and deployment strikes.
+    Responsible for the overall Territory Battle strategy, platoon orders, and assigning CM, platoon, and deployment strikes.

 Officer in Charge of Territory Wars: (vacant)
     Responsible for Territory Wars defense/attack plans and assigning violation strikes.